9 Tips to Preserve Dynamics without Sacrificing Loudness

 It’s a relatively simple control over a profound operation: the Transient Emphasis slider adds a pronounced sharpening to the transients of a mix before it hits the final limiting stage.
 Think of it almost like the attack slider of a transient shaper for your whole mix.

 Give it a little bump, and you may see it add some of the vitality back to transient material, such as drums.
-Don’t go overboard though: give yourself a healthy amount, then pull it back till you no longer feel what it’s doing.
+Don’t go overboard though: give yourself a healthy amount, then pull it back untill you no longer feel what it’s doing.
 Then inch it forward to where you’re just noticing the benefits of the process.
 Most likely, this is all you need.
 Observe the difference:

 We often tell you to bring the level of a mastered reference track down to match the level of your mix.
 And yes, you should do this at the beginning of the process, when you’re thinking about mix elements individually and not worrying about loudness yet.